kylewreyes/parseltongue/README.md

 - Natural Language Processing?
 - Dealing with non-parsable documents.
 - Creating an intuitive and beautiful UI.

+Approved - lots of interesting parsing algorithms.
+Should avoid just throwing an ML algorithm at a large dataset

+Note: You do not need to resubmit your final project ideas.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_